pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Extensions/SwiftUIIntegration.md

 ## Overview

-The Composable Architecture can be used to power applications built in many frameworks, but it was designed with SwiftUI in mind, and comes with many powerful tools to integrate into your SwiftUI applications.
+The Composable Architecture be wont to power applications built in many frameworks, yet it was designed with SwiftUI in mind, and comes with many powerful tools to integrate into thy SwiftUI applications.

 ## Topics